pvh95/dl_reddit_meme/README.md

         * F1-score: 0.1323
         * PR-AUC: 0.0929

-* In the PyTorch version, Google Vit was used:
+* In the PyTorch version, Google Vit was used with the following parameters:
+    * Class weights: **0.5268** for label 0 and **9.8173** for label 1
+    * Using built-in preprocessing methods in Google Vit
+    * Training for 10 epochs with Adam optimisation
+    * Test set results:
+        * Accuracy: 0.8803
+        * Precision: 0.1106
+        * Recall: 0.2208
+        * F1-score: 0.1474
+        * PR-AUC: 0.1021

 ## Conclusion
 The test result was not exceptional by any means, but comparing to a random model on PR-AUC, our CNN/ViT models managed to improve by 80-90%.
 Due to lack of time and GPU power (we would need more than one GPU), hyperparameter optimisation was not carried out in larger scale.